Immediately after harvesting a bear, you must notch your permit.

 - If the bear has ear tags, the color and number for left and right ear tags

-Step 2: Grab a pen, then call 800-314-6828 or use the telecheck button on the top of this page and follow the instructions.
-You can call between 6 a.m. and 10 p.m.
+Step 2: Grab a pen, then call the telephone number listed on the permit between 6 a.m. and 10 p.m., or use the Telecheck button on the top of this page and follow the instructions.

 Step 3: After you have provided the required information, you will receive an eight-digit confirmation number that verifies you have legally checked your bear.
 Write this number on your permit.